weyoss/redis-smq/README.md

 * **[High-performance message processing](docs/performance.md)**
 * **[Multi-Queue Producers](#producer-class) & [Multi-Queue Consumers](#consumer-class)**: Offering very flexible models which make RedisSMQ an ideal message broker for your microservices.
-* **Scalable**: You can run multiple Consumer/Producer instances concurrently in the same host, or in different hosts.
-* **Supporting both [at-least-once/at-most-once delivery](/docs/api/message.md#messageprototypesetretrythreshold)**: In case of failures, while delivering or processing a message, RedisSMQ can guaranty that the message will be not lost and redelivered again.
-When configured to do so, RedisSMQ can ensure that the message is delivered at-most-once.
+* **[Supporting both at-least-once/at-most-once delivery](/docs/api/message.md#messageprototypesetretrythreshold)**: In case of failures, while delivering or processing a message, RedisSMQ can guaranty that the message will be not lost and redelivered again.
+When configured to do so, RedisSMQ can also ensure that the message is delivered at-most-once.
-* **[Message expiration](docs/api/message.md#messageprototypesetttl)**: A message will not be delivered if it has been in a queue for longer than a given amount of time, called TTL (time-to-live).
+* **[Message Expiration](docs/api/message.md#messageprototypesetttl)**: A message will not be delivered if it has been in a queue for longer than a given amount of time, called TTL (time-to-live).
-* **[Message consume timeout](docs/api/message.md#messageprototypesetconsumetimeout)**: Timeout for consuming messages.
+* **[Message Consumption Timeout](docs/api/message.md#messageprototypesetconsumetimeout)**: Timeout for consuming messages.
+* **[Queue Rate Limiting](docs/queue-rate-limiting.md)**: Allowing you to control the rate at which the messages are consumed from a given queue.
-* **[Delaying and scheduling message delivery](docs/scheduling-messages.md)**: Messages can be configured to be delayed, delivered for N times with an optional period between deliveries, and to be scheduled using CRON expressions.
+* **[Scheduling Messages](docs/scheduling-messages.md)**: Messages can be configured to be delayed, delivered for N times with an optional period between deliveries, and to be scheduled using CRON expressions.
 * **[Reliable Priority Queues](docs/priority-queues.md)**: Supports priority messaging.
 * **[HTTP API](docs/http-api.md)**: an HTTP interface is provided to interact with the MQ.
 * **[Web UI](docs/web-ui.md)**: RedisSMQ can be managed also from your web browser.
 * **[Logging](docs/logs.md)**: Comes with a built-in JSON logger.
 But you can also use your own logger instance.
+* **[Configurable](docs/configuration.md)**: Many options and features can be configured.
+* **Both redis & ioredis clients are supported**: RedisSMQ can be configured to use either `redis` or `ioredis` to connect to Redis server.
+* **Rigorously tested**: With 100+ tests and code coverage no less than 80%.
 * **Highly optimized**: Strongly-typed and implemented using pure callbacks, with small memory footprint and no memory leaks.
 See [callbacks vs promises vs async/await benchmarks](http://bluebirdjs.com/docs/benchmarks.html).
-* **[Configurable](docs/configuration.md)**: Many options and features can be configured.
-* **Rigorously tested**: With 100+ tests and code coverage no less than 80%.
-* **Supports both redis & ioredis**: RedisSMQ can be configured to use either `redis` or `ioredis` to connect to Redis server.

 ### RedisSMQ Use Case: Multi-Queue Producers & Multi-Queue Consumers